5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 * [PDO](http://php.net/manual/en/book.pdo.php) might be not installed in your PHP (make sure you edit the `php.ini` for both the CGI and CLI).
 * Make sure you have the newest PHP (5.4+)
 * Your configuration might be wrong: Does the PostgreSQL username and password actually work?
 Does the user have rights to acces the tables? etc.
+* Make sure Nginx runs (instead of something like Apache, use `sudo service apache stop && sudo service nginx restart` to be sure)

 Try running in case you get any PDO errors: `sudo apt-get install nginx php5-pgsql postgresql php5-curl php5-cli php5`